Maderno holidays

 Supina Trail

-For an easy walk that’ll still stretch your legs, catch the bus to Cecina, just up the road, and follow the 5.7km Supina Trail.
+For an easy walk, catch the bus to Cecina, just up the road, and follow the Supina Trail.
 It winds through hamlets and past shrines to the tiny Church of Our Lady of Supina, which dates back to the 15th century.
-Go inside to see the 72 painted panels that decorate the ceiling, before carrying on down the circular trail back to Cecina.
+Inside, the ceiling is decorated with 72 painted panels.

 To Paper Mill Valley